embedly/embedly-docs/endpoints/arguments.rst

 Query Arguments
 ===============
-An in depth view of all the query arguments.
+An in-depth view of all the query arguments:

 ``key``
     The :doc:`API key <auth>` for your registered account.

 ``url``
-    The URL to retrieve embedding information for.
+    The URL is to retrieve embedding information.
 This URL must be escaped to insure that Embedly retrieves the correct link.
-For example this Embedly URL::
+For example, this Embedly URL::

         http://embed.ly/?embedly,is_awesome#docs